Flame: Simplifying Topology Extension in Federated Learning: Management Plane

 \subsection{System Components}

-The management plane consists of the following system components: APIserver, controller, notifier, deployer, and agent.
+The management plane consists of the following components: APIserver, controller, notifier, deployer, and agent.

-{\bf APIserver.} The APIserver is a front end that exposes a REST API.
+{\bf APIserver.} The APIserver is a front end that exposes the REST API.
 A CLI tool uses the REST API and allows users to interact with the management plane.
-Through the interface, users and FLOps engineers can operate various functions such as the creation/update of job specifications (topology, machine learning code, etc), submission/termination of a job, etc.

 {\bf Controller.} The controller is the core unit in the management plane.
-It has three primary responsibilities. (i) It processes requests from users and other system components (e.g., agent and deployer) and manages the state via database (MongoDB). (ii) It performs TAG expansion into a real topology, and interacts with compute cluster managers, such as Kubernetes, for worker deployment, resource provisioning and decommissioning. (iii) Finally, it monitors the job's progress and is responsible for events such as worker failure.
+It has three primary responsibilities. (i) It processes requests from users and other system components (e.g., agent and deployer) and manages the state via a database. (ii) It performs TAG expansion into a real topology, and interacts with compute cluster managers, such as Kubernetes, for worker deployment and compute resource provisioning/decommissioning. (iii) Finally, it monitors the job's progress and events such as worker failure.

-{\bf Deployer.} The deployer is an integration interface service, which provides abstraction to integrate different resource orchestration solutions such as Kubernetes, Docker Swarm, Apache Mesos, etc. By implementing the APIs defined in the deployer's interface, \sys can interact with any resource orchestrator.
+{\bf Deployer.} The deployer is an integration interface service, which provides abstraction to integrate different compute orchestration solutions such as Kubernetes, Docker Swarm, Apache Mesos, etc. By implementing the APIs defined in the deployer's interface, \sys can interact with any compute orchestrator.
 In each compute cluster, the deployer can generate requests for resource allocation and instance (typically in the form of a container) creation, based on instructions received from the controller.

 {\bf Agent.} A learning job in \sys consists of multiple roles executing tasks.
 Each instance of a role in a cluster includes a thin client called agent.
-The agent is responsible for managing a lifecycle of a task in a given job by interacting with APIserver.
-It also prevents any direct interaction of user deployed ML code with the \sys system, thus providing a sandbox environment for the job.
-During instance initialization, the deployer provides the agent with information related to the job.
-The agent is then responsible to fetch the ML code associated with the role, the channel configuration and meta information on the dataset, all of which are needed by a worker to carry out a task.
+The agent is responsible for managing the lifecycle of a task in a given job via the APIserver.
+The agent fetches the ML code associated with the role, the channel configuration and meta information on the dataset, all of which are needed by a worker to carry out a task.
 Once obtained, the agent starts the training by executing a worker role as a child process.
 It monitors the worker's status and regularly informs the controller.
-When the agent receives a terminate event, it stops the worker process and reports the worker's status to the APIserver.
+The agent also fulfills the controller's commands such as task termination.